fquezadae/Impact-of-Environmental-Variability-on-Harvest/README.md

 ## Paper 1: Climate projections

-Estimates a three-equation SUR model for stock dynamics and a negative binomial model for annual fishing trips.
-Combines these with CMIP6 projections (IPSL-CM6A-LR, SSP2-4.5 and SSP5-8.5) using the delta method to project climate impacts on fishing effort through direct (weather) and indirect (biomass) channels.
+Identifies a set of structural climate shifters (ρ^SST, ρ^CHL) that modulate the intrinsic growth rate of each stock, within a Bayesian state-space specification (Pella–Tomlinson transition + log-linear shifter + log-normal observation equation) calibrated on the IFOP and SPRFMO stock assessments.
+Evaluates the identified shifters at CMIP6 projections (IPSL-CM6A-LR, SSP2-4.5 and SSP5-8.5) to obtain posterior distributions of the long-run comparative-statics change in each stock's intrinsic productivity under mid-century (2041–2060) and end-of-century (2081–2100) climate regimes.
+Links to a negative binomial model of annual fishing trips, estimated separately for the artisanal and industrial fleets.

-**Key finding:** Artisanal fleet effort increases (20--250%) due to sardine expansion under warming; industrial fleet effort declines (~22%) due to jack mackerel productivity loss.
+**Key finding:** the coastal-upwelling pair (anchoveta and sardina común) faces sharp long-run productivity declines under all CMIP6 scenarios (anchoveta −51% to −89%, sardina común −90% to −100%), while the local response of the transzonal jack mackerel stock is not identified at the Centro-Sur scale.
+Because the artisanal fleet's species portfolio is concentrated in the coastal pair, it bears a sharper long-run harvest-capacity decline than the industrial fleet, reversing the sign of the distributional asymmetry implied by reduced-form comparative statics.

 ## Paper 2: Bioeconomic optimization